When does the Freshman Seminar application process begin?

 Although we offer over 100 seminars each year, we cannot guarantee you a seat in a specific seminar.
 Demand for particular seminars varies widely, and there can often be too many applications for the seminar(s) in which you have expressed interest.
 If you haven’t been admitted to a seminar, however, there may still be hope.
 Not all seminars will be filled to capacity, and we will post a list of seminars that still have open spaces on our website after preliminary assignments are made.

-Are there waiting lists for seminars?
+Are there wait lists for seminars?

 May I shop or audit a Freshman Seminar?